All Episodes

 Nancy Pelosi yesterday calling the president's oil drilling design a hoax.

-If the Republican Party would just get up to speed on this, people don't care about the war in Iraq.
+I mean, the Democrats are sitting ducks if the Republican Party would just get up to speed on this.

 It's gasoline prices right now, and everything flows from that.

-Food, travel, leisure time dollars, to and from work, all of that.
+Food, travel, leisure time dollars to and from work, all of that.

-This is not the Democrats year unless the Republicans hand it to them.
+This is not the Democrats' year unless the Republicans hand it to them.

-Your guiding light, Rush Limbaugh, serving humanity simply by showing up behind the golden EIB microphone at the prestigious and distinguished Limbaugh Institute for advanced conservative studies.
+Your guiding light, Rush Limbaugh, serving humanity simply by showing up behind the golden EIB microphone at the prestigious and distinguished Limbaugh Institute for Advanced Conservative Studies.

 So there was a lot going on this morning before the program.

-And at the same time, all this is going on, Ben Bernanke, the chairman of the Federal Reserve, was up being grilled before Senate committee.
+And at the same time, all this is going on, Ben Bernanke, the chairman of the Federal Reserve, was up being grilled before a Senate committee.

 So I watch a little bit of this.

-Bob Casey, Senator Bob Casey from Pennsylvania, who I charitably will say I think is like an order of fries short of a happy meal, is sitting there reading a letter from a constituent to Bernanke, the chairman of the Federal Reserve, and anybody else watching on television in the room.
+Bob Casey, Senator Bob Casey from Pennsylvania, who I charitably will say, I think is like an order of fries short of a happy meal, is sitting there reading a letter from a constituent to Bernanke, the chairman of the Federal Reserve, and anybody else watching on television in the room.

-Not Fannie May, not Freddie Mac, Tammy May, a single mother of two living in Pennsylvania.
+The letter was from Tammy Mae, not Fannie Mae, not Freddie Mac, Tammy Mae, a single mother of two living in Pennsylvania.

 And this is what he read of her letter to him.